nerotran/wikiDOB/README.md

 # wikiDOB
- Enter the names of famous people and the program will retrieve their birthday from wikipedia
+ Enter the names of famous people into Characters.wiki and the program will retrieve their birthday from wikipedia then write them out in a .csv file.